All content was accurate at the time of publication. Check issuer's site for most up to date information.

 What if the lounge I want to go to is in a different terminal?

-If the terminals are connected post security, then you shouldn’t have any problem moving between terminals to get to the lounge (as long as time allows).
+If the terminals are connected post-security, then you shouldn't have any problem moving between terminals to get to the lounge (as long as time allows).
 For example, at DFW, once you clear security, you can take the train to move between terminals A,B,C, D, and E.

-if visiting a different terminal requires you to exit and reenter security to get to your gate, your mileage may vary.
-If security doesn’t allow you through because it’s not the right terminal for your gate, let them know that you want to visit a lounge.
+If visiting a different terminal requires you to exit and re-enter security to get to your gate, your mileage may vary.
+If security doesn't allow you through because it's not the right terminal for your gate, let them know that you want to visit a lounge.
 They may let you through, or they may not.
-Personally, I’ve had both happen at different airports.
+Personally, I've had both happen at different airports.

 If you do visit a lounge in a different terminal, make sure you leave the lounge with plenty of time to get to your flight, especially if it means you'll have to go through security again.